bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Storage

-Format: `PTRA` read_rec write_rec
+Format: `PTRA` rrec wrec

 Defaults: current current

 Description:
 `PTRA` sets the read and write archive pointers.
-These pointers are the default values for most commands involving records.
+These pointers are [record numbers](syntax#records) that provide the default values for most commands involving records.
 If either pointer is omitted RNMR will prompt for it with the current value as a default.
-The read and write archive pointers are also set anytime a command reads from or writes to a record respectively.
+The read and write archive pointers are also set by most commands that read from or write to a record respectively.
 ## PTRB
 Set read and write blocked record pointers